“The cloud has always been an attractive place for us to look and so we have adopted it. “We’re not moving to the cloud. We are there now.”

 Canyons selected Masergy’s Unified Communications as a Service (UCaaS) to replace the outdated phone systems.
 Now, Canyons has a cloud-based UC solution that supports 3,200 users with one full-time administrator, freeing other IT professionals to focus on new projects.

 Masergy’s UCaaS solution is 100% cloud-based.
-It delivers voice, video and instant messaging communications, a single inbox for voicemail, email, and fax, single number mobility, and guaranteed on-net performance with built-in disaster recovery with advanced automatic failover.
+It delivers voice, video and instant messaging communications, a single inbox for voicemail, email, and fax, single number mobility, and guaranteed on-net performance with builtin disaster recovery with advanced automatic failover.

 Canyons began by taking advantage of Masergy’s Hybrid deployment model, where SIP trunking is first integrated with the existing PBX followed by rolling deployment model, where each location is migrated to Masergy UCaaS on Canyons’ time table and with the same abbreviated dial plan throughout the district before and after migration.
 Once the SIP trunk was fully installed, UCaaS deployment started in the district’s administrative building during the summer.
-The remaining 46 locations in the district, including all of the schools, were completed throughout the following school year without interruption.
+The remaining 46 locations in the district, including all of the schools, were completed the following school year without interruption.

 The UCaaS implementation has allowed the school district to reduce its communications administrative costs by 75 percent, significantly lowering the overall total cost of ownership (TCO).
 The IT department has also shifted from a CAPEX to an OPEX model.
 The annual savings are $360,000 or $9.40 per user every month.
 While there are many driving factors behind these savings, Canyons administrators have found that the robust management capabilities provided by Masergy® UCaaS Analyst application coupled with their 24x7x365 monitoring has helped recoup significant savings on IT overhead.

-The school district is enjoying a number of new features with modern communications and collaboration features.
+The school district is enjoying a number of new features with modern communications and collaboration capabilities.
 Canyons staff can take advantage of seamless communication across locations, devices, and applications with the single number feature, and a messaging and voicemail transcription feature means they can turn voicemails into emails that are automatically delivered to their inboxes.

 The shared workspace feature lets staff around the district communicate and collaborate on documents in real-time and across sites, just as if they were sitting in the same office.
 Some schools are even using the shared workspace feature for distance learning.